veranemoloko/sysprog/README.md

 - I/O redirections (>, >>)

 The current implementation can be found in: 2/solution.c

-For full problem statements and requirements, please see the respective directories.
 # */

 Practical examples and homeworks for "System Programming" course of lectures.